tschmid/tinyos-2.x/apps/RadioCountToLeds/README.txt

 Tools:

+After compiling, RadioCountMsg.java and RadioCountMsg.py files will be created.
 RadioCountMsg.java is a Java class representing the message that this application sends.
 RadioCountMsg.py is a Python class representing the message that this application sends.